Why This Pillar Matters

 ARDHI views food security as a fundamental human right.
 Yet current policies fail to protect small farmers from market volatility or integrate climate resilience.
 We believe no family should go hungry because of gaps in governance, and no farmer should face climate shocks without support.

-How We Will Intervene
+How We Intervene

-Research & Evidence
+Research and Evidence

 Advocacy Dialogues

-Legal Guidance
+Legal and Policy Guidance

 The Future We Imagine